 This Council of European Energy Regulators (CEER) report analyses different regulatory systems of electricity and gas networks of CEER Members plus Northern Ireland and five Energy Community Regulatory Board (ECRB) Members, four of which are also CEER Observers.
-It provides a general overview of the regulatory practices in place, the calculation of a rate of return (RoR), the determination of the regulatory asset base (RAB) and the depreciation of assets in the different regulatory systems.
-Some of the content only reflects an ex ante approach for 2022, while ex post calculations are still to be executed.
-As tariff regulation schemes are highly complex, a direct comparison of certain parameters, such as cost of capital, is difficult and should only be done in the context of the whole regulatory system.
+It provides a general overview of the regulatory practices in place, the calculation of rate of return (RoR), the determination of the regulatory asset base (RAB) and the depreciation of assets within different regulatory systems.
+Some of the content only reflects an ex-ante approach for 2023, while ex post calculations are pending.
+Given the complexity of tariff regulation schemes, making a direct comparison of certain parameters, such as capital costs, is difficult and should only be done in the context of the entire regulatory system.

-The data for the report was subject to a basic comparison, and a number of conclusions were drawn.
-The data collection, covering the current regulatory regimes in 2022, took place in the first half of 2022.
-In comparison to the previous reports from 2014 to 2021, no major changes were found in respect of the most important parameters.
+The data for the report underwent basic comparison, and a number of conclusions were drawn.
+The data collection, covering the current regulatory regimes in 2023, took place in the first half of 2023.
+In comparison to the previous reports from 2014 to 2022, no major changes were found regarding the most important parameters.